Patient Forms Request Request an Appointment Call Call Us Map View Map

 • We See Patients of All Ages

-Even if you’re not quite sure whether what you’re dealing with is a true emergency, we urge you to call us anyway.
-Once we learn more about your situation, we can determine how quickly you need to come in and schedule you an appointment at the appropriate time.
-We’ll also provide first-aid guidance over the phone.
-For some of the most common dental emergencies, that advice may look like this:
+Even if you’re not quite sure whether you have a dental emergency, we urge you to call us anyway.
+We can determine when (or if) you need to come in once we learn about your situation.
+Our team can then explain how to manage your situation until you get more thorough dental care.
+In the case of the most common dental emergencies, that advice may look like the following:

 Woman brushing teeth to prevent dental emergencies

-While not all dental emergencies can be prevented, taking a few simple precautions can drastically reduce your risk.
-Be sure to:
+Not all dental emergencies can be prevented, but taking a few precautions can drastically reduce your risk.
+So, remember to do the following:

 • Brush and floss daily to keep your teeth strong and infection-free.

-• Chew extremely hard or sticky foods carefully.
+• When eating hard or sticky foods, chew carefully.

 Root Canal Therapy